Istria cycling holiday: Cycle tour of Italy, Slovenia and Croatia

 • accommodation in hotels 3*/4* in a two-bed room with WC and shower, on a bed & breakfast basis

-• luggage transfer – one piece, max 20 kg / 45 lb
+• luggage transfer – one piece, max 2 kg / 45 lb

-• personal welcome meeting, briefing upon arrival and bike handover
+• welcome meeting and bike handover

 • local tourist and other taxes

-• backup service (hotline) during the Istria cycling holiday
+• backup service (hotline) during the trip

 Price Excludes

-3. electric bike 210 EUR
+2. electric bike 230 EUR

 What to expect

-Plan for your cycle tour of Italy, Slovenia and Croatia
+Plan for your cycle tour of Italy, Slovenia and Croatia:

-Day 2: Trieste – Piran / Portorôz (approx. 30 km)
+Day 2: Trieste – Piran / Portoroz (approx. 30 km)

 To begin with you can take a short visit to the coastal town of Muggia before crossing the Slovenia border and riding along the coastal cycle path through another lovely port town, Koper, and then onto the picturesque Venetian villages of Izola and Piran.
 Stroll through the narrow streets and visit their churches.
 In Piran, sip a coffee in Tartini Square amid the wonderful Venetian architecture.
 Visit Portorož, an affluent spa town on the Slovenian Riviera.